fluid-player/fluid-player/README.md

 * `options`: Various options for tweaking the appearance and behaviour of the player:
   * `timelinePreview`: Sets the timeline preview, visible when hovering over the progress bar.
 The provided `file` contains a description of the thumbnail images used for the preview.
 The `type` sets the format of the file.
 Currently only the VTT format is supported.
 The timeline preview only works if the `default` layout is chosen (see below).
   * `layout`: Several options are available.
 The default layout is `default`.
 It provides own skin to the player.
 Another option is `browser`, meaning that the standard video player layout and behaviour, specific for each browser, is used.
 Also, a custom layout may be used: in this case there should be a folder with the given name inside the `/templates` folder, containing a file `styles.css`. _Note: on iPhone devices the player always switches automatically to the `browser` layout._
+  * `templateLocation`: A custom folder where the template is located.
+  * `scriptsLocation`: A custom folder where additional scripts are located.
   * `skipButtonCaption` (VAST only): The text, displayed on the Skip button.
 The text can contain the placeholder `[seconds]`.
 The default value is `Skip ad in [seconds]`.
   * `skipButtonClickCaption` (VAST only): The text, displayed when the Skip button is available for clicking.
   * `vastTimeout` (VAST only): The number of milliseconds before the VAST Tag call timeouts.
 Default: `5000`.
   * Callback functions: can be used to execute custom code when some key events occur.
-Currently the following events are supported: `vastLoadedCallback`, `noVastVideoCallback`, `vastVideoSkippedCallback` and `vastVideoEndedCallback`.
+Currently the following events are supported: `vastLoadedCallback`, `noVastVideoCallback`, `vastVideoSkippedCallback`, `vastVideoEndedCallback` and `playerInitCallback`.

 ## Layout Customization